Yakovlev MC-21: Aviadvigatel (production engine)

 The Russian-designed engine used for actual production is the 8–16 tonne-force Aviadvigatel PD-14.

 United Engine Corporation (UEC) planned to deliver five PD-14s for the MC-21 by the end of 2018, to start flight tests in 2019 for the MC-21 variant certification in 2021.

 By October 2018, the PD-14 had received its Rosaviatsia type certification.

 In October 2019, PD-14 flight-testing on the MC-21 was delayed until 2020.
 The project conducted at least 100 flight tests after that, but further delays occurred due to sanctions in 2022.

 In early 2025, the first batch of mass-produced engines incorporating 16 new technologies was finally delivered to the UAC factory.
 By July 2025, aircraft No. 73055 had been fitted with PD-14 engines, and the flight-test program commenced A second prototype aircraft with PD-14 engines, serial number 73054, was added to the flight-test program in August 2025.

+According to Aerospace Global News, Russian daily newspaper Kommersant said in January 2025 that 24 PD-14 engines were planned to be produced in 2025 but that this was then reduced to seven units for the whole of 2025.
+Kommersant said that production of the MC-21 would reach a rate of 36 units per year after 2029.